 You need to look into an uncontested divorce if you are interested in separating from your spouse as quickly, and cheaply, as possible.
 These kinds of cases rarely require court appearances.

-Myth 4: You cannot get an annulment in New York if you
+Myth 4: You cannot get an annulment in New York if you have children.

 You can be awarded an annulment if you have children.
 The child custody process will be the same as if you were going through a divorce.
 Child custody will be determined in the best interest of the children, with a judge making a final ruling if you and your spouse are unable to reach an agreement.